pyinstaller/pyinstaller/doc/source/Manual.rst

 they are displayed as MessageBoxes.
 For a ``--windowed`` Mac OS app they are not displayed.

+Remember to bundle without ``--debug`` for your production version.
+Users would find the messages annoying.

 Getting Python's Verbose Imports
 --------------------------------